Dispatch a Kata Session From a Teams Mention

 #handleReplyswitches onpayload.verdict:-

-adjourned— replies are the whole story; thesummaryis not posted into the thread. -
+adjourned— replies are the whole story; recess state for this correlation id is cleared (cancelRecess) and thesummaryis not posted into the thread. -

-failed— thesummaryis posted into the thread after the replies as a final message. -
+failed— recess state is cleared and thesummaryis posted into the thread after the replies as a final message. -

-recessed— the bridge callsResumeScheduler.enterRecess(ctx, correlationId, trigger)to persist the trigger onctx.open_rfcs[correlationId].
+recessed— the bridge callsResumeScheduler.enterRecess(ctx, correlationId, trigger, requester)to persist the trigger (and the triggering requester) onctx.open_rfcs[correlationId].
 Subsequent inbound messages in the same Teams thread accrue toward amissing_inputtrigger; anelapsedtrigger arms a timer that survives a service restart viarearm().
-The replies are still posted (step 7) so the user sees what the team has so far.
+The replies are still posted (step 8) so the user sees what the team has so far. -

 -